 Institute for Interdisciplinary Information Sciences (IIIS)

 Institute for Interdisciplinary Information Sciences (IIIS) established on December 30, 2010, held the inauguration ceremony on January 15, 2011.
 Prof. Andrew Chi-Chih Yao, Dean of the Institute, is a world-leading computer scientist, winner of the A.M.
 Turing Award in 2000, member of the Chinese Academy of Sciences, foreign member of the US National Academy of Sciences and the American Academy of Arts and Sciences.
-The Institute aims to become one of the leading research centers on interdisciplinary information sciences in the world as well as to offer a habitat for the research and education of theoretical computer science and quantum information science in China.
+The Institute aims to become one of the leading research centers on interdisciplinary information sciences in the world as well as to offer a habitat for the research and education of computer science and quantum information science in China.

 The development of information science and technology has paved the way for modern civilization while computers, communication technologies and Internet, which are indispensable in our modern society, pervade all parts of human activity.
 The further development of information science in the 21st century depends on the exploration of new fundamentals and methods, the most effective method of which lies in the interaction between information science and other disciplines.
 IIIS at Tsinghua University led by Prof. Andrew Chi-Chih Yao is devoted to promoting the innovative development of information science and cultivating the next generation of scientific talents with extensive background knowledge in China.
 It is primarily engaged in the interaction of information science and other disciplines, physics, mathematics, as well as life science and social sciences in particular in the future while conducting effective research in emerging disciplines and nurturing talents with distinctive characteristics.